 The SPPC constitutes security for the Contracting Authority’s claims against the Supplier in the event of the Supplier’s non-performance or improper performance of any obligations arising hereunder.

-The Supplier undertakes to establish the SPPC in the amount of: PLN …………… (say: ……………), corresponding to 5% of the net value of the Contract, and to maintain the SPPC in that amount, in line with this paragraph.
+The Supplier undertakes to establish the SPPC in the amount of: 9 925,00 EURO (say: nine thousand nine hundred twenty-five euros), corresponding to 5% of the net value of the Contract, and to maintain the SPPC in that amount, in line with this paragraph.

 The Supplier undertakes to establish, within 7 days from the date of delivery of the Supply Object to the Contracting Authority’s seat, the SPPC in the form of an irrevocable, unconditional bank/insurance guarantee, the wording of which and the entity providing the guarantee shall require the Contracting Authority’s prior approval, which shall be payable at the first request of the Contracting Authority.